valtimo-platform/valtimo-documentation/release-notes/major9/09.26.0/valtimo-frontend-libraries.md

 * **Total number of cases found in case list**

   In the badge on the case list the total number of items on the page was shown instead of the actual number of cases found based on the search criteria.

+* **Form definition download**

+  When downloading a form definition on the form builder page, the metadata of the form definition was included.
+When uploading the downloaded file, the form definition was not valid.
+This has been changed so the downloaded file only includes the actual form definition.

 ## Breaking changes